 An appropriate curricular program should be structured from a mix of the students’ personal academic interests, their professional inclinations, and coursework aimed at developing intellectual skills and resources apt to generate success in legal study and practice.

 However, pre-law students are also advised to take courses, chosen in consultation with the pre-law advisor, that will help them to identify, develop, and explore perspectives on the character of U.S. law.
 Courses in U.S. government and history, judicial and legislative processes, research materials and methods, and internships may be particularly useful in this regard.
-Finally, students with an interest in the law are encouraged to participate in the activities of PLU’s chapter of Phi Alpha Delta Fraternity International, a professional service organization composed of law and pre-law students, legal educators, attorneys, judges, and government officials.
+Finally, students with an interest in the law are encouraged to participate in the activities of PLU’s Pre-Law Student Association.

 Regardless of their major or minors, students interested in pre-law advising and activities are invited to contact either Michael Artime in Political Science (email@example.com) or Ralph Flick (firstname.lastname@example.org) in Business.